dennissxz/data-science-handbook/38-ml-for-graph-data/21-modeling.md

 There many extensions and variations, such as
 - clustering, diameter, etc
 - consider other ‘fitness’ or inherent quality of vertices as 'richness'?
-- allow $m$ to vary, or dynamic addition and removal of eges?
+- allow $m$ to vary, or dynamic addition and removal of edges?
 - add offset $d^*$ to $d_v + d^*$, or use powers $d_v^\gamma$.

 The main concern include